Shpadoinkle/tech_tinkers/README.md

 # tech_tinkers
-Moving all past tech tests into one repo
+Combined repo for all old tech challenges